-Lecture 1 (first half): Stylized Facts and Proximate and Fundamental Causes of Economic Development
+Lecture 1: Stylized Facts and Proximate and Fundamental Causes of Economic Development

-This half lecture will give a brief overview of the stylized facts of economic growth and show the large disparities in income per capita across countries.
+This lecture will give a brief overview of the stylized facts of economic growth and show the large disparities in income per capita across countries.
+It will provide an example of how to investigate the relationship between a country level characteristic (in this instance democracy) and economic growth.
 It will also discuss briefly how the world distribution of income across countries has come to be so unequal.

 - 1. Introduction to Modern Economic Growth, Chapter 1. - 2.
 Helpman, Elhanan (2005) Mystery of Economic Growth, Harvard University Press, Cambridge MA - 3.
-Quah, Danny (1997), "Empirics for Growth and Distribution: Stratification, Polarization and Convergence Clubs," Journal of Economic Growth vol. 2, pp. 27-60. - 4.
-Jones, Charles (1997), "On The Evolution of the World Income Distribution," Journal of Economic Perspectives vol. 11, pp. 19-36. - 5.
-Acemoglu, Daron, Simon Johnson and James Robinson (2002): "Reversal of Fortune: Geography and Institutions in the Making of the Modern World Income Distribution" Quarterly Journal of Economics, November 2002, volume 117.
+Quah, Danny (1997) "Empirics for Growth and Distribution: Stratification, Polarization and Convergence Clubs," Journal of Economic Growth vol. 2, pp. 27-60. - 4.
+Jones, Charles (1997) "On The Evolution of the World Income Distribution," Journal of Economic Perspectives vol. 11, pp. 19-36. - Acemoglu, Daron, Suresh Naidu, Pascual Restrepo and James A. Robinson (2014) "Democracy Does Cuse Growth," NBER Working Paper. - 6.
+Acemoglu, Daron, Simon Johnson and James Robinson (2002) "Reversal of Fortune: Geography and Institutions in the Making of the Modern World Income Distribution" Quarterly Journal of Economics, November 2002, volume 117.

-Lectures 1 (first half), 2 and 3: Introduction to the Solow Growth Model
+Lectures 2 and 3: Introduction to the Solow Growth Model